hacs/documentation/documentation/publish/include.md

 Only the owner of the repository or a major contributor to it can submit a PR to have it included as a default.

-When all of this is covered, you can add it to repository type files in the [`data` branch](https://github.com/custom-components/hacs/blob/data/repositories)
+When all of this is covered, you can add it to repository category files in https://github.com/hacs/default

 _NB!: The list is case sensitive._